navinaamuthan/navinaamuthan/README.md

 ## About Me

-I’m an **Associate Implementation Engineer** at **E2Open** in the **Planning Suite**.
-I hold an undergraduate degree in **Information Science and Engineering** and have a strong passion for working with data, web technologies, and exploring innovative tech solutions.
+I'm currently purusing my Masters in Computer Science - Intelligent Systems from Trinity College Dublin.
+Previously, I was working as an **Associate Implementation Engineer** at **E2Open** in the **Planning Suite**.
+I hold an undergraduate degree in **Information Science and Engineering** and have a strong passion for working with data, web technologies and exploring innovative tech solutions.

 Currently, my focus is on learning **Advanced Machine Learning** and **Deep Learning** to implement data-driven decision-making.
 I love to explore new technologies and build impactful solutions. 💻